-Possessing the mindset of always needing to make a sale can do more harm than good.
+If you've spent much time working in sales, you might have noticed that the mindset of always needing to make a sale can do more harm than good.
+When a "sale" is the overall goal, pressure can start to build.
 But, isn’t selling what managing accounts is all about?
 For many, the answer would be yes.
-For me, the answer is hell no.
+For me, the answer is no.

 I don’t want to force anything to happen just for the benefit of my company - it makes me uncomfortable.
 It’s counterintuitive.
 When I meet with potential clients, I am intent on helping them address their unique needs and wants.
 If I can make that happen, great!
 If I can't, that’s okay too.

 At Leighton Interactive, we follow an inbound methodology.
-While inbound marketing typically refers to online marketing efforts, I’ve applied the methodology to the selling process.
+While inbound marketing typically refers to online marketing efforts, I’ve applied the methodology to sales enablement.
+Here's how it works:

-First, I attract potential clients to the transparent tribe.
+First, I attract potential clients who might benefit from our services.
 Businesses come across our company and services in a number of ways:

 In short, businesses find us.
-Potential clients discover what we do and can complete our online form or contact us via phone or email.
+If you're used to an outbound sales process, this might sound a little nuts, but it works!
+Potential clients discover what we do and can complete an online form or contact us via phone or email.
 In the attract stage, potential clients come to us.
-There’s zero pressure on our end.
+There’s zero pressure on either end.

 The second stage is the convert stage.
 During this stage, potential clients and I meet and discuss new ideas and plans of action.
-My main priority in meeting with businesses is to listen – not sell.
+My main priority in meeting with businesses is to listen – not sell them a service.
 I genuinely want to hear them.
 I want to hear everything: wants, needs, desires, problems, and everything in-between.
 It’s about forming relationships and trust.

 From these meetings, I can advise them whether or not working with Leighton Interactive is right for them.
 If it’s not, I let them know.
-Some businesses have goals that don’t align with our services.
-I’m not here to waste anyone’s time or money.
+Inbound sales isn't right for every business, and when businesses have goals that don’t align with our services, that's okay.
+The last thing I want to do is waste anyone’s time or money.

 There are multiple meetings that take place before moving to the next stage of “selling.”
 The first few meetings are about getting to know each other.
 The next meetings focus on how our services address a potential client’s needs.